VRD Use Case – Using Citrix ADC Dynamic Routing with Kubernetes

 - route health injection with ECMP is recommended for TCP and UDP based services and requires BGP configuration by Acme Inc. network team. route health injection with ECMP does have a limit on the number of routes upstream routers can support (64).

-- route health injection with Anycast works with UDP based services, not recommended for TCP based services.
+- route health injection with Anycast supports UDP based services, and is not recommended for TCP based services.